 But NOW we ask: Since others make delicious potato salad, why is my potato salad mushy?

 The ChallengePotato salad is one of the most satisfying foods out there.
 It is low-cost and complements even simple meals.
-Aren’t hot dogs better with a side of potato salad?
-But potato salad can detract from a meal if the potatoes are too hard, or if the potato salad is more like mashed potato salad.
-Now obviously results partly involve potato variety and size and uniformity of the cut pieces.
-But there is more to it.
+But it can detract from a meal if the potatoes are too hard, or if the potato salad is better called mashed potato salad.
+Such results obviously involve potato variety, size, and uniformity of the cut pieces.
+But more is involved.

 Potato pieces must be cooked sufficiently to break cell walls in the potato, which also softens them.
 The temperature of boiling water surpasses that.
 However, if potato pieces are not put directly into boiling water, but they are put into room temperature water to begin, it is hard to estimate the correct time to cook them.

 A toothpick (or fork) pressed into one or two pieces determines the time to stop boiling.
 If the chef makes potato salad often, using the same pot, the same variety and cut size of potatoes, and the same ratio of water-to-potatoes, it should not be hard to avoid making mushy potato salad.